EstherAnosike/azure-website-deployment/README.md

 - Configure other settings like VM, Disk size, SSH pub key and click Review + Create.

 STEP 2: Connect to your VM
-- Use an SSH client (e.g., Terminal or PuTTY) and log in with the public IP address and your SSH key.
+- Use an SSH client (e.g., Terminal or PuTTY or Termius(for Mac)) and log in with the public IP address and your SSH key.

 STEP 3: Set up a web server
 - Update and install Nginx (sudo apt update